jledzeppelin/csc413-fa17-tank-game/README.md

 Assignment completed with one other person.

 Simple 2 player tank game written in Java where each player commands a tank inside a small map with destructible walls.
 A player needs to lower the opponents health and lives to win.

+**Controls**
+Player 1
+Move: WASD
+Shoot: Spacebar

+Player 2
+Move: IJKL
+Shoort: Backspace

 **Run program from terminal (need java compiler):**
 ```